awsdocs/aws-security-hub-user-guide/doc_source/designate-orgs-admin-account.md

 1. In the Security Hub navigation pane, choose **Settings**\.
 Then choose **General**\.

-1. If a Security Hub is currently assigned, then before you can designate a new account, you must remove the current account\.
+1. If a Security Hub administrator account is currently assigned, then before you can designate a new account, you must remove the current account\.

    Under **Delegated Administrator**, to remove the current account, choose **Remove**\.